Carlosman1996/commsman/TASK.md

 ## Priority

+TODO: Hotfix - backend manager must save only the final result on request, not "in progress" status .
+The collection parent must save the "in progress" status.
+Also, modbus detail and collection detail must read "last_response" attribute and generate a dictionary with values: if a key does not exist (not filled or BaseResult model), it must be changed by "-".
+This dictionary will later be used by qwidgets to fill its values.

 TODO: Collections must show results:
     - Show timestamp
     - Scroll to last item is not working

-TODO: Study how to show Modbus results at request header, not only in general information to improve/ensure/show the user the request has been done
+TODO: Study how to show Modbus results at request header, not only in general information to improve/ensure/show the user the request has been done.
+Insert qframe with summary data.
+Remove "general information" qbox on modbus results tab.

 TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls